abcnews/dailygraphics/Documentation.md

 ## Line Chart

 ### Type of X axis
 Name the X axis in the data sheet `x` for ordinal data or `date` for time based data.
+You *must* specify a `parseDateFormat` option for dates so the chart builder knows how to interpret the dates correctly.

 **ratio**
 > Default: `4x3` on mobile, `16x9` otherwise